 1. Pacific Coast Highway – Big Sur

 The Pacific Coast Highway is probably the most famous of all road trips in America.
 Running down the California Coast Highway 1 from Monterey to Los Angeles, this is a beautiful stretch of highway.
 With some of the most scenic views in America, The Pacific Coast Highway road trip usually starts by flying into San Francisco and making your way to Monterey.
-From here it passes through Carmel by the Sea, Big Sur and Santa Barbara before ending in L.A. (you can easily continue on to San Diego from here) There are so many things to see and do along the way with state parks, beautiful beaches, historic monuments and the luxurious life in wine country.
+From here it passes through Carmel by the Sea, Big Sur, and Santa Barbara before ending in L.A. (you can easily continue on to San Diego from here) There are so many things to see and do along the way with state parks, beautiful beaches, historic monuments and the luxurious life in wine country.
 To see everything to see and do check out Big Sur Road Trip – The Best Viewpoints

 - Recommended Road Trip Length: 7 Days

 - Where to Stay: Ventana Resort in Big Sur also offer camping and glamping / Four Seasons Biltmore Santa Barbara for a lovely splurge.

 Get your Free Map of Big Sur